Holger Brück

-Holger Brück (born 30 September 1947) is a German former professional football player and later manager.
+Holger Brück (30 September 1947 – 19 July 2026) was a German professional football player and manager.
 He played as a defender.
 In 1983, he played for the Calgary Mustangs of the Canadian Professional Soccer League.

+Death

+Brück died in Kassel on 19 July 2026, at the age of 78, following a long illness.
+His death was met with widespread mourning across German football, with official tributes released by both Hertha BSC and KSV Hessen Kassel commemorating his extensive legacy as a player, leader, and club savior.